 Wet Rooms are an increasingly popular trend, greatly improving on the functionality of a typical bathroom.
 Warming the cold tiles of a wet room with floor heating enhances the sense of luxury and cleanliness of the room.

-In this guide, we’ll explain all you need to know about heating a wet room, including:
+In this guide, we’ll explain all you need to know about heated shower flooring and heating a wet room, including:

 - The benefits of using floor heating in a wet room